 As with any other type of accident, the injuries associated with any alcohol-related crash can be varied.
 However, some of the most common ones are:

-- Brain Injuries/Traumatic Brain Injuries — Traumatic brain injury occurs when an external mechanical force causes brain dysfunction.
+- Brain Injuries/Traumatic Brain Injuries — Traumatic brain injury occurs when an external mechanical force causes brain dysfunction, often leading victims to consult a brain injury lawyer.

 - Spinal Cord Injuries — Damage to any part of the spinal cord or nerves at the end of the spinal canal.

-- Loss of Limbs – When a limb is separated from the body or amputated as the result of an accident or injury.
+- Loss of Limbs – When a limb is separated from the body or amputated as the result of an accident or injury, it may be crucial to consult with a pedestrian accident lawyer to understand your rights.

 - Organ Damage – Damage to the internal organs as the result of physical trauma; injury may occur directly to the organ or indirectly from another.